 Suger was not only an energetic church administrator but one of the most powerful men in France.
 A friend and advisor to two kings, he ruled as regent during Louis VII’s absence during the Second Crusade (1145–1149).
 His expansive account of the building of Saint-Denis provides a wealth of detail about the institution’s administration and furnishing, and much about Suger’s own activities.
 It does not name, or even mention, the architect who must have been primarily responsible for the new ambulatory.

 Royal patronage made the treasury of Saint-Denis the richest in France, but many objects were lost following the French Revolution in 1789.
 Parts of the sculptural decoration were also ripped away.
-Suger’s chalice, along with a number of other treasures, was made part of the French national collection and housed in the Louvre before it was taken to England and eventually made its way into the collection of the National Gallery.
+Suger’s chalice, along with a number of other treasures, was made part of the French national collection and housed in the Louvre before it was taken to England and eventually made its way into the collection of the National Gallery of Art.